dani-fmena/gateways/doc/deployment.md

 from and admin admin terminal.
 This script tries to get missing dependencies (.NetCore and Node) and make the build for .Net Core entire solution.

-For running the script go to the roo project folder and then run
+For running the script go to the root project folder and then run:

 _for Powershell terminal_
 ```batch